madeleinel/dev_env_setup/README.md

 - [ ] Hush login message - `touch ~/.hushlogin`
 - [ ] [Install Homebrew](https://brew.sh/)
 - [ ] Install ZSH - `brew install zsh`
-- [ ] Change shell - `chsh -s /usr/local/bin/zsh` OR `chsh -s /bin/zsh` - run 'atom /etc/shells' to check which path is included in the list of acceptable shells.
+- [ ] Change shell - `chsh -s /usr/local/bin/zsh` OR `chsh -s /bin/zsh` - run `atom /etc/shells` to check which path is included in the list of acceptable shells.
 If neither are included, add it to the bottom of that list.
 - [ ] Install Oh-my-zsh - `curl -L http://install.ohmyz.sh | sh`

 #### Add CLIs and short commands